remora-3d-graphics/geant4-remora/README.md

 - Server tries again a few times and then disconnects the socket

 # Issues:
 - [ ] Geant4 app can't quit, I think because of the server running.
+Maybe because the messenger is still there?
+- [ ] Even using the public version of the runManager, we can't get the world object.

 # Acknowledgements
 - This product includes software developed by Members of the [Geant4 Collaboration](http://cern.ch/geant4).